uber/cadence/CONTRIBUTING.md

   * If you use `mysql.yml` then run `./cadence-server --zone mysql start`
   * If you use `postgres.yml` then run `./cadence-server --zone postgres start`
   * If you use `cassandra-esv7-kafka.yml` then run `./cadence-server --zone es_v7 start`
+  * If you use `cassandra-opensearch-kafka.yml` then run `./cadence-server --zone es_opensearch start`

 Then register a domain:
 ```